anc5c07/anc5c07-site/_posts/2023-06-10-ria-parking.md

 ## tl;dr
 - **Rhode Island Ave NE generally has off-peak street parking along the curbside lane**, and this has been the case for decades
-- **Off-peak parking (informally also called rush-hour parking restrictions)** is the condition of street parking being allowed most of the time, but not during peak roadeway use (generally 7:30am-9am inbound or 4-6:30pm outbound, Monday through Friday)
+- **Off-peak parking (informally also called rush-hour parking restrictions)** is the condition of street parking being allowed most of the time, but not during peak roadway volume (generally 7:30am-9am inbound or 4-6:30pm outbound, Monday through Friday)
 - **This condition creates a number of problems** related to enforcement priority, induced roadway volume, aggressive right-passing, pedestrian safety, and business needs related to driving patrons
 - **This condition also prevents any adaptive reuse of the curbside lane in small portions** such as with curb extensions for pedestrian safety at crossings, bus stop islands, sidewalk extensions to preserve access around heritage trees, on-street installations such as bikeshare docks, and public space permitting for streeteries and other temporary or permanent amenities
 - **It is possible to reprogram the curbside to 24/7 parking**, in other words end rush-hour parking restrictions; this was done for the in-bound blocks from 20th St NE to 24th St NE around the time Zeke's Coffee opened